YeloMelo95/104-400MVB/README.md

 ## Repository Structure

 This repository currently has a single folder called 'manifests' that contains the YAML manifests for each service.
 The manifests are organized in subfolders according to the namespace they belong to.
 For example, the 'home-assistant' subfolder has the manifests for the Home Assistant service in the 'automation' namespace.

+## Secrets

+Secrets are stored as "SealedSecrets" using Bitnami's SealedSecrets controller, and can be found in the application manifests.
+By leveraging this controller, the secret manifest can be publicly displayed, as the secret can only be decrypted by the controller.